Tips for Outdoor Entertaining

 6. Tired of burgers and dogs?
 Try pizza on the grill.
 See Jerry’s recipe here.

-7. The right lighting can transform any space into a party Hang paper lanterns, chandaliers, or twinkly lights and you’ll have a festive scene in no time.
+7. The right lighting can transform any space into a party Hang paper lanterns, chandeliers, or twinkly lights and you’ll have a festive scene in no time.
 Use dark colored extension cords or try out some solar options. (and low wattage bulbs where you get a chance)

 8. Everyone looks better in candlelight.
 The battery operated kind take away any worries.